Talk to a Counsellor IPM/BBA: +91 : +91 72400-80088 | CUET: +91 76655-64455 | CAT/MBA: +91 72400-13723

 This course provides expert guidance, printed books, topic-wise tests, and AI-based analytics—helping you cover all major law entrance exams 2026–2027 under one strategic roadmap.

-FAQs About Law Entrance Exams
+FAQs on Law Entrance Exams

 The top law entrance exams in India include CLAT, AILET, SLAT, MHCET Law, RULET, AIL LET, JMI CET, PUCET, NMIMS LAT, and CULEE for UG courses, while NLSAT, DU LLB, BHU LLB, and CUET LLB are for 3-year LLB, and CLAT PG, AILET PG, and CUET LLM are for LLM.